I Am Giant

-History

-Formation and City Limits/Neon Sunrise EP (2008–2010)

-After Blindspott played their final concert in 2007, Shelton Woolright and fellow Kiwi Paul Matthews moved to London to look at starting a band in the UK.
-Matthews and Woolright auditioned over 150 singers and 120 guitarists before coming across Ed Martin and Max O'Donnell.

-In 2010 Aja Timu who had played with Matthews (Stylus) and Woolright (Blindspott) replaced Max O'Donnell on guitars.

-The band became the Quiksilver Ambassadors for Europe which led to a number of festivals and events including Brixton's Skate and BMX Jam, Quiksilver's 'Chromataphobia' and the Quiksilver Pro Tour in Biarritz, France.
+led to a number of festivals and events including Brixton's Skate and BMX Jam, Quiksilver's 'Chromataphobia' and the Quiksilver Pro Tour in Biarritz, France.
 In March the band sold out its first tour in New Zealand.
 In May I Am Giant performed at two Tiger Translate parties in Vietnam before returning for gigs in France, London, and Liverpool (Sound City showcase).
-They then toured New Zealand, Australia and America through June, July and August, before returning to the UK to play at the British Surf Champs and an encore performance at the Quiksilver Pro Tour in Biarritz, France.
+They then toured New Zealand, Australia and America through June, July and August, before returning to the UK to play at the British Surf Champs [1] an encore performance at the Quiksilver Pro Tour in Biarritz, France.

 In May the band recorded an acoustic cover of Slipknot's single "Duality" for New Zealand's The Rock Radio's Night show segment "Like a Version".
 The song was released as a free download from the band's website in September 2012.

 The City Limits/Neon Sunrise EP was released on 26 March 2010 and saw success in the New Zealand Charts and high rotation on the New Zealand radio stations.
 The EP received Gold certification.